Do you have a donor relation plan? Do you know how you will touch various types of donors throughout your year?

 If you don’t have a written donor relations plan I encourage you to take the time to create one.
 Much like a fundraising plan, you need to write it out, share it with your staff, track it and measure the results of your actions.
 What is working, what is not working, what needs to change, and why?
 How can you know any of this if you aren’t tracking the information?

-We mentioned major donors above.
+We mentioned major donors above as one of the 7 donors to touch.
 How do you define a major donor at your organization?
 Is it $500, $1000, $25,000, or more?
-The first step to creating a good plan is to know who falls into each category.
+The first step to creating a good plan is to know how the 7 donors fall into each category.
 Many staff are unaware of how many donors they have and what constitutes a major donor.
 I encourage you to define major donors and consider the following categories as well:

 1. First Time Donors – do you have a way to track first-time donors and how are you welcoming them to your community of donors?